saifulkhan/storytelling-vis/README.md

     <p>Figure 2: The ULM diagram of the features.
 We did not show all the classes or their methods and attributes in this diagram.
 Please look at the files in `src/utils/storyboards/feature` for detailed information about the implemented features. </p>
 </div>

-`Feature` is an abstract class; `NumericalFeature` and `CategoricalFeature` are two classes inherited from it.
-The `CategoricalFeature` describes semantic features in a time series.
+`Feature` is an abstract class,  `NumericalFeature` and `CategoricalFeature` are two classes inherited from it that describe numerical and semantic features of a time series.
+Classes, e.g., `Peak`, `Min`, `Max`

 Create a feature object: